Collaborative Learning : Literacy Activities

 Feelings Synonyms ( Connect Four Game)

 Description: This game was developed to give pupils a richer level of vocabulary in a fun way.
 For the synonyms game we have concentrated on four feelings: happy, sad, angry and scared.
-You can adapt this game to include other feelings or translate the
+You can adapt this game to include other feelings or translate the feelings into different languages.

 Learning Outcomes: Pupils will have developed a richer vocabulary for expressing feelings either aurally or in their writing.
 They will also have worked collaboratively with their partner.